FREQUENTLY ASKED QUESTIONS

 All competition events for the ISU World Figure Skating Championships® 2020 will be held at the Bell Centre, located at 1909 Avenue des Canadiens-de-Montréal, Montréal, Québec.

-Official practices at the Bell Centre will take place on Monday March 16 and Tuesday March 17.
-The competition will begin Wednesday March 18 and end on Saturday March 21 with the Exhibition Gala taking place on Sunday March 22.
+Official practices at the Bell Centre will take place on Monday March 16 and Tuesday, March 17.
+The competition will begin Wednesday, March 18 and end on Saturday, March 21 with the ISU Skating Awards taking place on Sunday, March 22.
 The detailed competition schedule will be available in the new year.

 The top skaters in the world will qualify throughout the 2019-2020 figure skating season competitions.
 The full list of qualified skaters will be confirmed in March 2020.
 Competitors are subject to change up to and including the week of the event.